xaptum/ecdaa/README.md

 # Testing and Analysis

 The unit-tests are contained in the `test` directory.
-Test code coverage is measured using `gcov`, and monitored via `codecov`.
+Test code coverage is measured using `gcov`, and monitored via `coveralls`.

 ## Valgrind